fuse-box/fuse-box/docs/plugin-api.md

 It is possible to concat files into one using the plugin API.
 There is [ConcatPlugin](https://github.com/fuse-box/fuse-box/blob/master/src/plugins/ConcatPlugin.ts#L51) which serves as an example for the subject.

-It order to understand how it works imagine a plugin chain:
+In order to understand how it works imagine a plugin chain:

 ```js
 [/\.txt$/, fsbx.ConcatPlugin({ ext: ".txt", name: "textBundle.txt" })],